-You may need to edit a quotation, for example to delete a sentence which is irrelevant to the point you are making.
-You can do this by removing the sentence and indicating its absence through the use of three full stops in a row.
+You may need to edit a quotation, for example to delete a sentence that is irrelevant to the point you are making.
+You can do this by removing the sentence and indicating its absence through the use of an ellipsis (...).
 If you need to edit individual words, for example to change a verb tense, or to add some explanatory words, you must enclose any changes in square brackets.